ibbykhazanchi/fb-birthday-bot/README.md

 # fb-birthday-bot

 Scrape facebook to find your friends that have birthdays today.
-If these friends also appear in your contact book, send them an automated birthday message!
+If these friends also appear in your contact book, send them an automated birthday text!

 Technologies used:
 -selenium